Michèle Bokanowski

 Michèle Bokanowski (born 9 August 1943) is a French composer.
 She was born in Cannes, and was educated in traditional music.
 She continued her studies in composition in Paris with Michel Puig and in electronic music in 1970 at the Service de la recherche de l’ORTF (ORTF) directed by Pierre Schaeffer.
-She also studied computer music at the Faculté de Vincennes and electronic music with Eliane Radigue.
+She also studied computer music at the Faculté de Vincennes and electronic music with Éliane Radigue.

 After completing her studies, Bokanowski worked as a composer.
 She married Patrick Bokanowski and often collaborates with him for film, Catheringe Dasté for theater works, and choreographers Hideyuki Yano, Marceline Lartigue and Bernardo Montet for dance.